paulca55/markdown-docs/Web Development Tools.md

    User git
    IdentityFile ~/.ssh/work_rsa

 # Fallback for all other SSH connections.
-The below settings wil also be applied to the above if something has been omitted (e.g. IdentityFile, UseKeyChain, etc.)
+The below settings wil also be applied to the above if something has been omitted (e.g. AddKeysToAgent, UseKeyChain, etc.)
 Host *
   AddKeysToAgent yes
   UseKeychain yes
-  IdentityFile ~/.ssh/id_rsa
 ```

-_Note: Learn more about how to connect to [multiple GitHub accounts on a single machine][multiple-git]._
+_Note: Learn more about how to connect to [multiple GitHub accounts on a single machine][multiple-git] if you need to push changes from multiple accounts.
+If you only need to push changes to a git repo **as yourself**, not the owner of the repo, you just need to be added as a collaborator in the GitHub dashboard.
+This will then use your own SSH key to push the changes, you don't need to mess around with adding a new SSH key ._

 ### Some `ssh-add` tricks